NLnetLabs/krill/doc/development/04_es_krill.md

-Note that we do not update the full snapshot on every change because this could create a performance issue in cases where aggregates are big (e.g. a CA with many children or objects) and serialization takes long.
+Note that we do not update the full snapshot on every change because this could create a performance issue in cases where aggregates are big (e.g. a CA with many children or objects) and serialization takes a long time.
 Instead, updating the snapshots is done daily through a different code path from the `Scheduler`.
 See `Task::UpdateSnapshots`.
-This code, again, actually uses the same underlying function as above to retrieve the snapshot, this timing setting the `save_snapshot` parameter to true to ensure that the snapshot is saved.
+This code, again, actually uses the same underlying function as above to retrieve the snapshot, this time setting the `save_snapshot` parameter to true to ensure that the snapshot is saved.